 Five times Paul uses the term, “come together,” in the larger section (1 Cor 11:17-34), and three times in the above portion.
 He tells us that the meal is a major purpose for the church coming together each week.
 “When you come together to eat,” he states (11:33).
 In this portion he writes, “Therefore when you meet [lit., come] together, it is not to eat the Lord’s Supper, for in your eating each one takes his own supper first . . .”
 (11:20-21).
 We will talk about the import of that verse in the next article, but for now notice that the Corinthian believers, under the tutelage of Paul, gathered to actually eat a meal.
 Paul does not change this intentional plan to eat even after his rebuke, as I will show in another place.

-It can hardly be denied that the occasion to come together was to eat a banquet in the context of Christian love, sometimes called a Love Feast, or Agape Feast.
+It can hardly be denied that the occasion to come together was to eat a banquet in the context of Christian love, sometimes called a “love feast.”
 In the hospitality of this fellowship meal would come worship and sharing of life and spiritual gifts meant to edify as seen in 1 Corinthians 12-14, contiguous to this section.
 If we imagine that the believers did not eat a meal, but rather discreetly and ever so quietly, slipped a tiny cracker and a thimble of grape juice into their mouths, we show how much we misunderstand the purpose of their evenings together.
-“The sip and chip,” as we term it, cannot begin to accomplish for the church what this meal was designed to engender.
+Done this way, we cannot begin to accomplish for the church what this meal was designed to emphasize.
 Paul says that some got drunk at these meals (“. . . another is drunk,” v 21).
 That was not appreciated, but it is an indication to us that the Corinthians were eating a full meal, at least for those who could afford to bring such a meal.

 Eating together was their weekly practice.
 I am quite sure that if the Apostle Paul would be able to visit most of our churches today, his first words would be, “Where’s the food?”
 From the first days of the church following Pentecost, Christians were all about eating together.
 “Breaking their bread from house to house, they were taking their meals together with gladness and sincerity of heart, praising God . . .”
 (Acts 2:46-47).